 TGbf Editor: Modify P160.40-65 in D3.0 as follows:

-If the measured CSI exceeds aSensingReportSegmentSize, then the measured CSI shall be divided into up to 32 report segments.
+If the size of the measured CSI (see 9.4.1.73.4 (Sensing Measurement Report field)) exceeds aSensingReportSegmentSize, then the measured CSI shall be divided into a maximum of 32 successive segments.

 aSensingReportSegmentSize shall be 3 750 octets.

-Each report segment shall be included in a separate Sensing Measurement Report Container and shall contain successive portions of the measured CSI.
-The Sensing Measurement Report Control field shall be included in the Sensing Measurement Report Container that carries the first report segment (a report segment in which the First Report Segment field in the Segmentation Control field is equal to 1) and the Invalid Indication field in the Segmentation Control field is equal to 0.
-The Sensing Measurement Report Control field shall not be included in a Sensing Measurement Report Container that does not carry the first report segment (a report segment in which the First Report Segment field in the Segmentation Control is equal to 0) or in a Sensing Measurement Report Container in which the Invalid Indication field in the Segmentation Control field is equal to 1.
-Each report segment shall be of equal length, the length of each report segment being equal to aSensingReportSegmentSize, except the last report segment that may be smaller.
+Each measured CSI segment shall be included in a separate Sensing Measurement Report Container field.
+The Sensing Measurement Report Control field shall be included in the Sensing Measurement Report Container field that carries the first measured CSI segment (e.g., the Sensing Measurement Report Container in which the First Report Segment field in the Segmentation Control field is equal to 1 and the Invalid Indication field in the Segmentation Control field is equal to 0).
+The Sensing Measurement Report Control field shall not be included in a Sensing Measurement Report Container that does not carry the first measured CSI segment (e.g., all Sensing Measurement Report Containers in which the First Report Segment field in the Segmentation Control is equal to 0 or the Invalid Indication field in the Segmentation Control field is equal to 1).
+Each measured CSI segment shall be of length equal to aSensingReportSegmentSize, except for the last segment which may be smaller.

-Each report segment is identified by the value of the Remaining Report Segments field and the First Report Segment field in the Sensing Measurement Report Control field as defined in Table 9-127g (Segmentation Control field).
-The other non-reserved fields of the Segmentation Control field shall be the same for all report segments.
-All report segments shall be sent in a single A-MPDU contained in a PPDU and shall be included in the A-MPDU in the descending order of the values of the Remaining Report Segments field.
+Each measured CSI segment is identified by the value of the Remaining Report Segments field and the First Report Segment field in the Segmentation Control field.
+The other non-reserved fields of the Segmentation Control field shall be the same for all measured CSI segments.
+All measured CSI segments shall be sent in a single A-MPDU contained in a PPDU and shall be included in the A-MPDU in the descending order of the values of the Remaining Report Segments field.